Medicare Advantage Plans

 - preventive health services, including exams, lab tests, health screenings, and shots.

 Medicare Part D (prescription drug coverage) pays for generic and brand-name prescription drugs.
 You can get prescription drug coverage either by joining a stand-alone prescription drug plan or by buying a Medicare Advantage plan that includes drug coverage.
-You probably don’t need Part D coverage if you’re in a group health plan that provides prescription coverage.
+If you have group health coverage that provides prescription coverage ask your plan whether you need Medicare Part D.

 Only private insurance companies approved by Medicare may offer Part D coverage.

 Depending on where you live, you may be able to join a Medicare Advantage plan.
 Medicare Advantage is an alternative to original Medicare.
-If you join a Medicare Advantage plan, the plan will provide your Medicare parts A and B benefits.
-If you enroll in a Medicare Advantage plan, you are no longer in original Medicare but are still part of the Medicare program.
+It’s sometimes called Medicare Part C. If you join a Medicare Advantage plan, the plan will provide your Medicare parts A and B benefits.
+If you are in a Medicare Advantage plan, you are no longer in original Medicare but still have the same rights and protections as people with original Medicare.

 Your out-of-pocket costs in a Medicare Advantage plan are different from what you would pay in original Medicare.
-You will continue to pay your monthly Medicare Part B premium, and you must pay any premium the Medicare Advantage plan charges.
+You will continue to pay your monthly Medicare Part B premium, and you may have to pay a premium for the Medicare Advantage plan.
 You will also pay any copayments, deductibles, and coinsurance the plan requires.

 Medicare Advantage plans aren’t right for everyone.
 Consider your options carefully before joining a Medicare Advantage plan.

-The Medicare open enrollment period is the one time each year you can make changes to your Medicare Advantage plan.
+Open Enrollment Period.
 The Medicare open enrollment period is October 15 through December 7.
+It is your opportunity to compare coverages and make changes to your Medicare Advantage and Part D plans.
 If you make changes to your coverage during the open enrollment period, they will take effect on January 1.

-Read the Medicare & You publication for information about joining and switching plans.
+Read the Medicare & You handbook for information about joining and switching plans.
 You may also call 1-800-Medicare.
 Medicare’s representatives can verify if you have a right to leave your current plan.
-If you do not have the right to leave the plan, use the appeal process to see doctors or to get prescriptions you need.

-You can find a plan’s rating in the Medicare & You publication and online at the www.medicare.gov by clicking on Find Health and Drug Plans.
-The star-rating is the rating that allows a special enrollment period.
+You can find a plan’s rating online at the www.Medicare.gov by clicking on Find Health and Drug Plans or by calling 1-800-Medicare.

-If your Medicare Advantage plan ends its coverage, you have 63 days to buy a Medicare supplement policy regardless of your medical history or preexisting conditions.
-This protection is called guaranteed issue.
-The plan you leave will give you information about your rights and options.
+- If your Medicare Advantage plan ends its coverage, you have 63 days to buy a Medicare supplement policy.
+On the termination of your Medicare Advantage plan, Medicare will provide you written information about your rights and options.

 The Medicare Advantage options available in Texas include: